forestgrape/coronavirus/3_medical/diagnosis_and_viral_load.md

 _Diagnosis Locations and Specimen Types:_
+SARS-CoV-2 infects the upper respiratory tract (nose, mouth, throat) and the lower respiratory tract (bronchi, lungs).
+Each location can have a different amount of viruses and at each location the amount of viruses varies during the disease.
+The viruses detection methods (e.g. PCR or antigen tests) detect viruses only above a certain amount (usually a couple of thousands viruses per milliliter of specimen.
+So according to the varying amount of viruses, the sensitivity (detection rate) is dependent on the sampling location, the sampling timing, the sampling method and the infected locations of the patient.
+When the viral load peaks - for symptomatic infections, usually shortly after the symptom onset - the detection rate is highest.
+When the viral load is highest the detection rate by NPS/morning saliva reach detections rates above 90%.

+The relative values tend to be generally valid (new virus variants can induce small changes however).
+The absolute values are during the entire disease course.
+As noted shortly after symptom onset when the viral loads are highest the detection rates are higher.
+Additionally the higher viral loads are reported for the delta variant, so the absolute sensitivities can further increase.
-* The standard method NPS analyzed by PCR has a detection rate of about  50 - 70 % across infections and the results can vary from sample to sample and day to day.
+* The standard method NPS analyzed by PCR has a detection rate of about  50 - 70 % across infections and the results can vary from sample to sample and day to day. //The detection is rate is higher for symptomatic infections shortly after symptom onset reaching values above 90%.
 * Morning before eat saliva analyzed by PCR has a higher detection rate than NPS in the first days of symptom onset (about 10% higher, so 60% - 80%).
 The viral load, and thus the detection rate, is reduced if the salivary flow is increased (e.g. eating or chewing gums).
 * Morning sputum and nasopharyngeal aspirate have high viral load and good detection rates.
 * The viral load in the sputum and in saliva indicates the disease progression (high viral low -> unfavorable prognosis).
 The viral load in NPS samples is not an indicator in the case of hospitalized patients.

 _Assessment of Methods:_
 * _Saliva_: Repeated morning or at least before eat saliva specimens yield reliable viral loads which even predict the course of the disease.
 Before eat saliva has shown is effectiveness in the surveillance system in Hong Kong.
 Sputum helps to diagnose lower respiratory tract infections and the viral load is a predictor for the prognosis.
-* _NPS_: The standard methods nasopharyngeal swabs (NPS) has a mediocre detection rate of about 60%.
+* _NPS_: The standard methods nasopharyngeal swabs (NPS) has a slightly lower detection rate than morning saliva.
 * _NPA_: Nasopharyngeal aspirate has a good detection rate but is not so easy to sample.
 * _Tissue changes in the lungs:_ XRay/CTs of the lungs work to detect lung infections causing tissue damage (possible super spreaders) but there's radiation.
-*

 Which method is adequate depends on the purpose of the diagnosis.
 * _To initiate optimal treatment:_ This is the classical use case of diagnosis: determine the pathogen causing a disease to initiate an optimal treatment.
 Symptoms are useful and they also give hints which location in the respiratory tract is infected.
 To confirm the presence and determine the extent of a SARS-2 infection early morning saliva and possibly sputum analyzed by PCR are recommended.
 Saliva test are also adequate for screening to start treatments ahead of symptoms.